gaslitbytech/musicbrainz-django/README.md

 ## Known issues

 1. Refresh token is not populated.
-2. <http://localhost:8000/social/complete/musicbrainz/> is used for the vue version
+2. <http://localhost:8000/social/complete/musicbrainz/> is used for the vue version.